 Dr. DiNick is predeceased by his parents Dr. Vincent and Mary Dinicolantonio.
 He is survived by his loving wife Mrs. Janis Lynn, née Kov, and his accomplished children Dr. Vincent DiNick, Marc DiNick (Leslie) and daughter Jacquelyn DiNick Flores (Valentin), and three beautiful grandchildren Ariel, David and Dominic.
 He is also survived by his extended family, Fred and Terry Kov and Charles and Deanna Branca, with nephews Kevin (deceased), Brendan, Dan and Ryan.

 He enjoyed cruising and fishing on his yacht "Jaws," and always shared "fish stories" with his family and friends.
 He insists these stories are nonfiction.
 For example, while Captain Art sailed aboard "Jaws" one dark and stormy night, the sudden, frightening appearance of a whale reeled about a few yards off the bow of "Jaws," getting caught in the "perfect storm" with lightening, hail and ten foot waves breaking over the boat bridge.
 Art also had a less exciting hobby of astronomy, and was well-read in the field of Cosmology.
 Arthur's greatest legacy is his family, whom he will always cherish and watch over.
 He says, "The secret of life is to learn.
 The adventure of life is to love.
 The challenge of life is to succeed.
 Hail Invictus."

 Funeral services will be private at St. Michael’s Church, Atlantic City, per his wishes.
 Entombment at Holy Cross Cemetery, Mays Landing.
 Memorial contributions may be made to the American Cancer Society.
-"Con te partiro" -Andre Bochelli.To send flowers to the family of Dr. Arthur DiNick, please visit Tribute Store
+"Con te partiro" -Andre Bochelli.To plant a tree in memory of Dr. Arthur DiNick, please visit Tribute Store